10 Tips to Close A Business Deal Real Quick

 One of the most common fallacies in the sales profession is that sealing the contract represents the conclusion of the initial sales process.
 It is a significant step, but it is not a one-time occurrence.

-Good salespeople know how to clinch a business, but they stop selling after their solution has been implemented.
+Good salespeople know how to clinch a business, but they stop selling after implementing their solution.

-On the other hand, great salespeople not only know how to complete the deal, but they also continue to offer value to their clients, earn repeat business, and generate referrals.
+On the other hand, great salespeople know how to complete the deal and continue to offer value to their clients, earn repeat business, and generate referrals.

 Do you know that the recipients open only 23.9 per cent of sales emails?
 On average, it takes 18 calls to connect with a buyer or the critical decision-maker.

-The data indicates that if your sales staff isn’t following best practices for selling after the initial closure, you might lose a buyer, and we don’t want that.
+The data indicates that if your sales staff isn’t following best-selling practices after the initial closure, you might lose a buyer, and we don’t want that.

 Have a look at this helpful checklist of procedures to do when completing a contract.